rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 Website sessions increased steadily over the three-year period, coinciding with new product launches. **Importantly, order volumes scaled proportionally with traffic growth, indicating that higher session volumes translated into tangible business outcomes rather than superficial traffic gains.
 With increase in sessions year over year, overall conversion performance also  improved year over year, suggesting that traffic quality was maintained as the business scaled.**

-Paid search which drives the traffic,unlike organic and direct which are cost free channels,requires considerable amount of investments.
-Given the above finding, marketing teams should continue allocating  the same budget to paid search channels since increased traffic is translating to conversions.
+Paid search which drives the traffic, unlike organic search and direct traffic which are cost free channels, requires considerable amount of investments.
+Given the above finding, marketing teams should continue allocating the same budget to the paid search channel since increased traffic is translating to conversions.

-Further investigating into the movement of sessions and order volumes, a pronounced surge in both sessions and orders was consistently observed during the Q4 period across all years.
+Further investigating into the movement of sessions and order volumes, a pronounced surge in both sessions and orders was consistently observed during the Q4 period across all years with the driver of the search being the main product- The Original Mr Fuzzy.
 I hypothesize this pattern is driven by holiday season demand, supported by the fact that conversion rates during Q4 either increased or remained stable, indicating sustained user intent.

 # Insights Deep Dive

 ## Channel Performance

-Website traffic is segmented into four acquisition channels based on the dataset: **Paid Search and paid social search, Organic search and Direct**.
-Paid Search, Organic, and Direct channels are present throughout the analysis period (2012–2014), while Paid Social was introduced in 2014.
+Website traffic is segmented into four channels based on the dataset: **Paid search and Paid Social search, Organic search and Direct**.
+Paid search, organic, and direct channels are present throughout the analysis period (2012–2014), while paid social was introduced in 2014.

-Harnessing traffic through paid search and paid social search comes with a significant amount of marketing costs while direct and organic searches have no associated costs and thus the goal here is to find stratergies to harness these channels by comparing channel performances using a combination of efficiency and revenue metrics, including: conversion rate, gross revenue generated ,revenue per session and orders across products.
+Harnessing traffic through paid search and paid social search comes with a significant amount of marketing costs while direct and organic searches have no associated costs and thus the goal here is to find stratergies to leverage these channels by comparing channel performances using a combination of efficiency and revenue metrics, including: order volume,conversion rate, gross revenue generated and revenue per session.

-**Order Volume across Products**
+**Order Volume By Channel**

 <p align="center">
   <img src="images/channle_perf_cvr.png" alt="CVR by channel" width="650">